-The stone castle stands tall on a gentle hill, framed by century-old trees, a sandstone canyon wall as its backdrop.
-The castle, and the story of the man who built it, quickly capture the imaginations of visitors.
+The stone Colorado Springs castle stands tall on a gentle hill, framed by century-old trees and a sandstone canyon wall as its backdrop.
+The Glen Eyrie castle, and the story of the man who built it, quickly capture the imaginations of visitors.

 Glen Eyrie was the personal retreat of Civil War hero Gen. William Jackson Palmer, the founder of Colorado Springs.
-Today, it’s still a retreat for countless others seeking solitude.
+Today, the castle in Colorado Springs is still a retreat for countless others seeking solitude.

 Related Article: Rockhounding In Colorado: Where To Find Geodes